NaeemK1188/c1224-code-solutions/typescript-view-swapping/typescript-view-swapping-quiz-notes.md

 - If you were to add another tab and view to your HTML, but you didn't use event delegation, how would your TypeScript code be written instead?

-  i would of used forEach() to loop through and add new tab
+  i need to use eventlistener for many times.
+Using delegation by using parent container so we write one event listener

 - If you didn't use a loop to conditionally show or hide the views in the page, how would your TypeScript code be written instead?

-  using event delegation: as HTMElement
+  we need to have many if conditional statements

 ## Notes